agrahari1/ECommerce_API/README.md

 STEPS TO USE THE API:
 1) run "npm init" command on terminal in this projects directory
 2) start the server using node app.js
-3) Open postman
+3) Open Thunder Client
 4) Make a GET request on localhost:3000/products
 5) The products should be visible

 STEPS TO CREATE A NEW PRODUCT:
 1) start the server using node app.js
-2) Open Thunder Client .
+2) Open Thunder Client
 3) put localhost:3000/products/create as the url.
 4) Select Body tab below the url textarea and then select x-www-form-urlencoded
 5) Add name & quantity as the keys and set the desired values for the keys.